kuzeykose/koinon/DATABASE_SCHEMA.md

-# Database Schema for Reading States
+# Database Schema for Reading States & Communities

 ## Tables to Create in Supabase